HeshanKarunaratne/cka/README.md

 #### Node Selectors
 - We can define some limitations on the pod so that they can only run on particular nodes
 - key=value labels are assigned to the node, scheduler uses these labels to match and identify the right node to place the pods on
-- There are some limitations with NodeSelectors, for that we have NodeAffinity and NodeAntiAffnity rules
+- There are some limitations with NodeSelectors, for that we have NodeAffinity and NodeAntiAffinity rules

 ```yml
 apiVersion: v1